 The best way to access the restaurant is from this attractive staircase that connects it with the hotel lobby, near the indoor entrance to Musee de Huron-Wendat.

-The day I arrived I felt a bit hungry around 5:00pm before my dinner reservation.
-I had a bit of the traditional bannock bread (which was incredible) and a Kwe beer, a local brew. (“Kwe” is an informal way to say hello in Wendat!)
+The day I arrived, I felt a bit hungry around 5:00pm before my dinner reservation.
+I had some of the traditional bannock bread (which was incredible) and a Kwe beer, a local brew. (“Kwe” is an informal way to say hello in Wendat!)

 Heading to Quebec?
 Also check out:

 - Lessons I Learned as an Outsider My First Time at a Pow Wow in Wendake

 - Staying in the Old Quebec City Hotel that Inspired Epcot's Canada Icon

 - 16 Things to Do and See in Quebec City in 24 Hours